bitnulleins/statify-widget/trunk/readme.txt

 == Installation ==

 1. Install the "[Statify](http://wordpress.org/plugins/statify/)" by pluginkollektiv.
-1. Install Plugin "Statify Widget" and activate it.
+1. Install this Plugin "Statify Widget" and activate it.
 1. Activate the *Popular Post Widget* under widgets.

 == Frequently Asked Questions ==